MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Plist file prefix parameter (iOS only)

 This parameter specifies the file name prefix of the **Info.plist** file that that CLI should use when attempting to autodetect the target binary version for the release.
-This can be useful if you've created per-environment plist files (e.g. **DEV-Info.plist**, **STAGING-Info.plist**), and you want to be able to release CodePush updates without needing to explicitly set the `--target-binary-version` parameter.
+This can be useful if you've created per-environment plist files (for example, **DEV-Info.plist**, **STAGING-Info.plist**), and you want to be able to release CodePush updates without needing to explicitly set the `--target-binary-version` parameter.
 By specifying a `--plist-file-prefix`, the CLI will look for a file named `<prefix>-Info.plist`, instead of **Info.plist** (which is the default behavior), in the following locations: `./ios` and `./ios/<appName>`.
-If the project's plist file isn't located in either of those directories (e.g. your app is a native iOS app with embedded RN views), or uses an entirely different file naming convention, then consider using the `--plist-file ` parameter.
+If the project's plist file isn't located in either of those directories (for example, your app is a native iOS app with embedded RN views), or uses an entirely different file naming convention, then consider using the `--plist-file ` parameter.

 ```shell
 # Autodetect the target binary version of this release by looking up the